pulamusic/flaskMicroBlog/README.md

   - ~~Fuck, this is producing an error.
 I need to debug this before moving on.~~
 * **Nope, scratch the last**.
 I created an `.env` file to take care of part of this, and I reconfigured some of the `flaskblog.py` code as per an issue on [StackOverflow](https://stackoverflow.com/questions/55322179/flask-debug-mode-gives-an-oserror-errno-8-exec-format-error-when-running-us).
   - Just run `flask run` to start the development server.
+  - ~~**Fuck, Fuck, Fuck**, it doesn't work!
+I'm going to work for a while without the Flask debug option, but I really need to sort this out.~~
+  - Nope, now I've got it!
+Run `python3 flaskblog.py` to start the dev server.